 Paperpal’s Trim removed redundant phrasing without losing nuance and preserved terminology and intent.

-The Problem with ChatGPT-5 | Why Paperpal Works Better |
+| The Problem with ChatGPT-5 | Why Paperpal Works Better |

-GPT-5 outputs heavily rely on prompt expertise | Paperpal’s embedded prompts eliminate the guesswork, and the built-in tools just give you reliable results |
+| GPT-5 outputs heavily rely on prompt expertise | Paperpal’s embedded prompts eliminate guesswork; its built-in tools are built to provide reliable results |

-Even tiny changes in your prompt can completely change the output, leading to inconsistencies. | One-click actions lead to well-curated academic corrections, no prompting required |
+| Even tiny changes in your prompt can completely change the output, leading to inconsistencies | One-click writing capabilities give you expertly curated academic corrections, no prompting required |

-GPT-5 often misses the subtle meaning behind your text, leading to endless revisions | Consistent and predictable outputs reduce the revision cycles |
+| GPT-5 often misses the subtle meaning behind your text, leading to endless checks and revisions | Consistent and predictable outputs reduce iterations and speed up revision time |

-There’s always a risk that GPT might accidentally change your intended meaning or shift the tone in ways you didn’t want | Paperpal is solely trained on academic text, so there’s never an unintended shift in emphasis |
+| GPT-5 may accidentally change your intended meaning or shift the writing tone in ways you didn’t want | Paperpal is solely trained on scholarly text and understands academic context, so there’s no unintended shifts in emphasis |

 Input Prompt: Add supporting citations for: AI in healthcare improves diagnosis and treatment.